MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/terminalemulation.md

 ## Getting started with terminal emulation actions

 Power Automate Desktop provides integration with terminal emulators through the **Terminal emulation** actions.
-These actions enable you to handle terminal sessions and perform various operations on them, such as moving the cursor, setting and getting text, and sending keys.
+These actions enable you to handle terminals and mainframes and perform various operations on them, such as moving the cursor, setting and getting text, and sending keys.

 Before deploying any terminal actions, use the **Open terminal session** action to open a new connection with the installed provider.